-6.47.1 Applicability to language
+6.46.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Parameter passing in C is either pass by reference or pass by value.
 There isn’t a guarantee that the values being passed will be verified by either the calling or receiving functions.
 So values outside of the assumed range may be received by a function resulting in a potential vulnerability.

 A parameter may be received by a function that was assumed to be within a particular range and then an operation or series of operations is performed using the value of the parameter resulting in unanticipated results and even a potential vulnerability.